 Request the property’s Home Report, which contains a survey report, an energy performance certificate and a questionnaire completed by the seller.
 It also includes a surveyor’s valuation and information about the condition of the property, any repairs needed or upgrades to systems such as heating or insulation.
 The Home Report should help you to build a picture of the property’s condition and decide whether it is the one for you.

 Step 3: Choosing a solicitor

 It is a good idea to talk to your solicitor early in the process.
 They will have extensive knowledge of properties, areas, prices and the purchasing process that can benefit you.
 Good advice at an early stage can be invaluable and save you a lot of time.
 Your solicitor will also be able to estimate the likely fees involved such as land registration dues and stamp duty.

-Use our Conveyancing Calculator on this page to obtain a no obligation estimate for your move.
+Use our Conveyancing Quote form at the top of this page to obtain a no obligation estimate for your move.

 Step 4: Making an offer